PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Tom felt the surprise and shock again.
 For all the times she believed she had come to terms with this, it returned to unsettle her.

+The disturbing thought chased her focus but she was quicker, giving her attention to the giant apple.
+It sat yards away, at least what remained of it did.

-Distracting herself, she glanced to see what remained of the giant apple: it was thinner now, and mushy.
-She and her brothers had dragged this apple from the giant’s garden.
-Tom reflected on those strange events, to the time they took the apple; it was her idea, they almost left it.
+She and her brothers had dragged this apple from the giant’s garden, and Tom reflected on those strange events.
+The apple in front of her was unavoidable evidence of the bizarre few days.
+It was more than half eaten now though, and mushy round the edges.
+It was not the regal apple it started as.

 Stretching her ankles, pulling her toes to a point, she felt the exquisite comfort in the soft leather of her new boots.
 She could do that all day.
 She had been doing that all day.

-Reluctantly, letting go of comfort, her awareness returned to the present.
-There was a sense of something frightening.
+So she let the comfort go and returned her awareness to the present.
+There was a sense of something frightening there.
 But what was it?
 The apple would keep them fed for two more days, they had enough food, life was good.
 But there was a nagging feeling.

-And then she remembered: “it's only going to last two more days.”
+And then she remembered: “It's only going to last two more days.”

-Concerned, any idea would do.
+Concerned, and feeling like time could defeat them, any idea would do.
 But what?
 Another giant apple would solve the hunger problem.
 It was something.
 And then a moment of inspiration, a hidden treasure she had missed: the giant apple pips.

-Jumping to her feet, she hurried towards the apple.
+Jumping to her feet she hurried towards the apple.
 It was almost as tall as her.
-She paced around, looking for a good place to start.
-As quickly as she found a likely spot, she squared her knuckles and punched a level blow, ripping her fist into the seed chamber.
-Gripping the breach, she tore it wider.
+Walking around its perimeter she found a likely spot.
+She squared her knuckles and punched a level blow, ripping her fist through to the seed chamber.

-Sticking her arm in she felt a pip.
-Pushing further, as far as possible, she mapped the pip's orientation.
-With a concerted shunt she shifted the pip to a better grip and eased it out.
-Feeling triumphant she freed another two, then fitted all three of the large pips into her pockets.
+She felt a pip.
+It was slippery.
+For better leverage she stretched her arm in as far as possible.
+She blindly mapped the pip's orientation.
+With a shunt, she nudged the pip to a better grip, and then carefully eased the pip out.
+Feeling triumphant, she freed another two.
+After drying them each on the front of her jumper she fitted all three of the large pips into her pockets.